NyNu2137/mastermindapi/README.md

   </p>
 </div>
 [ENG]
 MasterMind is an Anime/Hentai Image API which simplifies how you fetch random images from the local JSON!
-More features and functions will be added soon !
+More features and functions will be added soon !<br>[Pl]
-[Pl]
 MasterMind to Anime/Hentai/NSFW api do zdjęć które w prosty sposób pozyskuje zdjęcia z lokalnych plików JSON.
 Więcej funkcji wkrótce !

 [Discord Server](https://discord.gg/qrbDHHJ)